rif/web2admin/README.md

 	plugins.web2admin.orderby = {'student': db.student.last_name}

+plugins.web2admin.groupby is a dictionary that is used to set the grouping for the table rows.
+You can group records with the same value for the specified field (this is back-end specific, and is not on the Google NoSQL):

+	plugins.web2admin.groupby = {'student': db.student.last_name}

 plugins.web2admin.maxtextlength sets the maximum length of text to be displayed for each field value, in the grid view (default 20).
 This value can be overwritten for each field using plugins.web2admin.maxtextlengths, a dictionary of 'tablename.fieldname':length.
 If text must be truncated then an extra len('...') = 3 is substracted from the specified length.fiel

 	plugins.web2admin.maxtextlength ={'student': 10}